 As you evolve your heat safety procedures with the tips in this article, think about how they will fit into your overall safety strategies.
 These tips will be the most helpful when they are ingrained into the safety culture of your business and implemented consistently.
 Here’s how you can make the most of these heat safety recommendations.

 Update workplace policies

-Repetition of trainings is key to ensure employees’ skills and knowledge stay fresh, especially during a particularly hot season.
+Repeating training is key to ensuring employees’ skills and knowledge stay fresh, especially during a particularly hot season.
 Include heat safety training in the onboarding process for all new workers too.

 Solicit feedback and revisit policies

 Once you’ve accounted for the dangers that hot weather can pose to your people and business, commit to continuous improvement.
 Regularly solicit feedback about policies and feelings of safety from employees who actually work in the heat.
 If they find current procedures and support sufficient, then you’re on the right track—as long as you make updates when needed.

 However, if employees say they find the policies unhelpful or cumbersome, it’s time to review procedures, as well as employee engagement.
 When employees don’t understand or respect rules, they are more likely to ignore them—which in the case of extreme heat, can lead to dangerous consequences.
 Prioritize changes to make your policies more effective and easier to follow.

 Here are five critical heat safety tips to implement today:

 As internal body temperature rises, the body tries to keep itself cool, and sweating is the primary way it does so.
 By releasing water through our skin, evaporation of that water into the ambient air has the side effect of also taking some of our unwanted body heat with it.
 However, sweating can easily lead to dehydration, a dangerous condition that can cause seizures, shock, brain swelling, and even death.
 The only way to prevent dehydration in sweaty conditions is to ensure workers drink plenty of water.